 The evening was balmy.
 The river was calm.
 Birds flitted past.
 The swans on the bank were settling down for the night and as the famous Popeye boat sailed past us with opera singers serenading people on board and the sky got brighter and brighter around me it was seriously like something out of a film.

-A one hour boat for two costs just $69, The more of you there are the cheaper it gets. the bigger boat that seats 10 costs just $149 for an hour or $249 for two.
+A one hour boat for two costs from $150 for two hours, The more of you there are the cheaper, per person it gets. the bigger boat that seats 10 costs just from $280 for two hours.
 You can bring your own food, but, as I said above, have to buy your drink from BBQ Buoys HQ.

 Sharing is Caring